-Tableau provides various Table Functions to perform the calculation on entire visual data.
+Tableau provides various table functions to perform calculations on all visual data.
 They are FIRST, LAST, INDEX, RUNNING_SUM, RUNNING_AVG, WINDOW_SUM, WINDOW_VAR, etc. In this article, we will show you how to use Tableau Table Functions with an example of each.

 Tableau Table Functions